boom1999/boom1999.github.io/source/_posts/Matlab sort out.md

   - Stationary
     <font size=2>
     >1.The expectation of x(t) equals the time-average.
-An abtirary realization of the random process will go through all the possible states.
+An arbitrary realization of the random process will go through all the possible states.
     If one line has 1000 components, use `mean` to calculate expectation.
     Use the first component of each line, the `mean` of one row is time-average.
     </font>